argoproj/argo-events/docs/sensors/filters/intro.md

 ## Logical operator

-Filters types can be evaluated together in 2 ways:
+Filter types can be evaluated together in 2 ways:

 - `and`, meaning that all filters returning `true` are required for an event to be valid
 - `or`, meaning that only one filter returning `true` is enough for an event to be valid